What you need to Connect:

 The following operating systems will NOT be allowed to connect to ResNET.
 Servers are listed here because we have many production servers on our network, and installation of student-run and operated networks could severely impact the administrative use of the network.

 Please note: Only computers meeting or exceeding the minimum configuration will be allowed to connect to the Residential Network.
 We will attempt to connect all qualified machines, but please note that all machines may not be able to successfully connect.
-Residence Life makes no guarantee that your machine will work on our network.
+University Housing makes no guarantee that your machine will work on our network.
 We will provide a working network port; configuring the machine is up to the student.
 Be aware that some older models have presented major difficulties in getting connected.
 For any machine, there is no guarantee of successful connection.

 We will allow any machine to attempt to connect.
 Be aware that older machines will be slow connecting and using the Web.